What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Vishing

 What is Vishing?
 Vishing is another type of Phishing conducted by phone call.
-This phone call pretends as from legitimate organizations which are often asking to give credit card numbers, bank details and as such secret credentials technically.
+This phone call pretends as from legitimate organizations that often ask to give credit card numbers, bank details, and, as such, secret credentials.

 According to APWG, vishing rose by more than 260% compared to 2022 and 2023.
 Now, how does it happen?